cheatham1/SoftwareBook/analyses.md

 So, when we talk about quarks we mean quarks and antiquarks.
 It is a shorthand that physicists adopt for brevity.

-In this **Level1: Get Started** section, Histogram Analyser displays 9 histograms.

-The signal process in Histogram Analyser is the Higgs boson decaying into 2 $$W$$ bosons which subsequently decay into leptons and neutrinos:
+The Higgs boson decays into 2 $$W$$ bosons which subsequently decay into leptons and neutrinos:

 $$H\rightarrow W^+W^-\rightarrow ℓ^+ ℓ^-\nu \bar\nu$$   (ℓ=electron or muon).